1. Beautiful view of snow capped mountains like Annapurna South, Hiunchuli, Machhapuchre, Lamjung Himal, Tukuche Peak and Mt. Dhaulagiri.

 - Necessary papers and trekking permits ( ACAP permit and TIMS permit )

-- 3 meals and 3 hot drinks per day during trekking.
+- 3 meals (Breakfast, Lunch and dinner) during trekking.

 - Seasonal fruits after night meal.